eagronin/weather-clustering-analyze/README.md

 transformed.head(10)
 ```

-The code above results in a dataset that contains in each row a point in the feature sapce as the first column and the cluster ID to which this point belongs as the second column:
+The code above results in a dataset, in which each row is comprised of a point in the feature sapce and the cluster ID to which this point belongs:

 ```
 [Row(features=DenseVector([-1.4846, 0.2454, -0.6839, -0.7656, -0.6215, -0.7444, 0.4923]), prediction=2),